How My Parents’ Phone Call Changed the Way I Think About Entrepreneurship

-Having been on the path of entrepreneurship for several years, my main goal has always been to head a successful company.
+Having been on the path of entrepreneurship for several years, one of my main intentions has always been to head a successful company.
 And while I am still a long way from achieving that feat, I have committed a lot of time and energy to continue learning and practicing every day to get better at what I do.

-That meant studying the lives of successful entrepreneurs (like Warren Buffet who spends 80% of his day reading books, and Richard Branson’s habit of rising with the sun each morning), as well as working on practices to improve efficiency.
+That meant occasionally taking time out to study the lives of successful entrepreneurs (like Warren Buffet who spends 80% of his day reading books, and Richard Branson’s habit of rising with the sun each morning), as well as working on practices to improve efficiency when I can.

 Having thought about my conversation with my parents and shared it with my life and business partner, I have concluded that many other entrepreneurs often wind up losing their grip on reality as well.
 Somewhere along the way, possibly among the numerous early mornings and late night meetings, not to mention poring over marketing strategies and laboring through brainstorming sessions, you might just end up taking the journey for granted.

 Thinking about it now, I can see how some people start out at point A and end up at point Z instead of B, especially when trying to get a project, such as a startup, off the ground.
 Things like working 15 hour days and trying to manage the workload of three people combined, all in an attempt to just keep the lights on long enough, can be pretty brutal on the mind and body.

 Over time, the days all become about crunching numbers and fulfilling a daily routine.
 Before you know it, a year pass and you start looking forward to another year, in the process, becoming more enchanted by sales targets and milestones.